Cueva de la Olla (archaeological site): Stage VI

 Spanish period: From 1660 to 1821 CE.

 Constructive characteristics

+Walls and T shaped doors at the site.

 T Doors

 T-shaped doors were constructed in adobe walls, which were wider at the top and narrower at the bottom, with a small height of barely one meter.
 According to a theory, the shape of the doors is associated with prehistoric "cachinas" (ancestor spirits) represented in the American Southwest.

 Walls

 Construction used a box system, with molds to pour mud without organic material, which was then compacted.
 The exterior was stuccoed with sand, lime, and oyster shell dust, and painted in blue, green, and pink.
 There was no foundation; the walls were built from slots 25 cm deep.
 For multi-story buildings, the walls at lower levels were wider, up to 1.40 m, while at higher levels, they were reduced to 50 cm.

 Furnaces and ventilation

 The design was used to control the interior temperature.
 Ventilation was provided through the doors, allowing smoke to escape.
 The size of the ventilation openings was proportional to the size of the room.